-Richard Sharp Smith’s architectural legacy in Western North Carolina
+Richard Sharp Smith: A Western North Carolina Legacy

 Written By Judy Ross

-Two collaborators—Richard Sharp Smith and Raphael Guastavino—remained in the Asheville area and contributed their talents to many homes and buildings around the region.
-Today, we’ll take a look at Smith’s work in the Asheville area, and follow with Guastavino in a few days.
+Among others, Smith remained in the Asheville area and contributed their talents to many homes and buildings around the region.
+Let’s take a look at Smith’s work in the Asheville and Western North Carolina.

 Smith worked in styles ranging from Arts and Crafts to Tudor to Colonial Revival.
 And not surprisingly, many of these homes and buildings are reminiscent of Biltmore House and other structures on the estate.

-“Two beautiful examples of his residential style—the Annie West House at 189 Chestnut Street in Chestnut Hill and the Charles Jordan House at 296 Montford Avenue—include pebbledash stucco, archways, and rooflines, much like his buildings in Biltmore Village,” said Leslie Klingner, Curator of Interpretation.
+“Two beautiful examples of Richard Sharp Smith’s residential style—the Annie West House at 189 Chestnut Street in Chestnut Hill and the Charles Jordan House at 296 Montford Avenue—include pebbledash stucco, archways, and rooflines, much like his buildings in Biltmore Village,” said Leslie Klingner, Biltmore’s Curator of Interpretation.

 In downtown Asheville, Smith was the architect for the E.W.
-Grove Office at 324 Charlotte St., the Elks Home (aka Hotel Asheville) at 55 Haywood St., the Vance Monument, Masonic Lodge, and the YMI on Eagle Street.
-Saint Mary’s Episcopal Church on Charlotte Street, Grace Episcopal on Merrimon Avenue, and All Soul’s Cathedral in Biltmore Village are also his creations.
+Grove Office at 324 Charlotte Street, the Elks Home—also known as Hotel Asheville—at 55 Haywood Street, and the Young Men’s Institute on Eagle Street.
+Saint Mary’s Episcopal Church on Charlotte Street, Grace Episcopal on Merrimon Avenue, and All Souls’ Church in Biltmore Village are also his creations.

 Smith’s work is evident throughout Western North Carolina, including homes in Flat Rock and courthouses for Henderson, Jackson, and Madison counties.